Peterjijomanavalan/SRM-ACM-Recruitments-assignment-/README.md

 ## File Structure

-- index.html: The HTML file containing the structure of the landing page.
+- fliker landing page.html: The HTML file containing the structure of the landing page.
 - fliker.css: The CSS file defining the styles for the page.
 - Flickr-Logo-PNG-Free-Download.png: The logo image used in the header.
 - flicker img.png: Another logo image used in the header.